 This is a basic tutorial for the Nelua Programming Language, for running your first application.

 Your first program

-You can basically code like you would code in Lua, for example the hello world program is written much like in Lua:
+You can code in Nelua much like you would code in Lua.
+For example, a hello world program is written much like in Lua:

 print 'Hello world'

 This example is already in the examples folder in the repository.
 First clone the language repository if you haven’t yet:

 git clone firstname.lastname@example.org:edubart/nelua-lang.git cd nelua-lang

 Now you can run it:

-When running you should get an output similar to this:
+When running it you should get an output that looks like this:

 and notice that it generated a file called

 This is your program translated to C source code.

-if you know how to read C then I encourage to open it and have a look,
+If you know how to read C then I encourage you to open it and have a look.

-After the C source file was generated GCC is invoked to compile the C sources and then the program is executed.
+After the C source file is generated, GCC is invoked to compile the C sources, and then the program is executed.

-If your machine does not have GCC you can use other C compiler using the flag
+If your machine does not have GCC, you can use another C compiler with the flag

-For example if you are on MacOS you probability want to use Clang then
+For example, if you are on MacOS, you probably want to use Clang.
+In that case

 nelua --cc clang examples/helloworld.nelua.

-or if you are on Windows you probably want to use MinGW then
+If you are on Windows, you probably want to use MinGW, so

 nelua --cc x86_64-w64-mingw32-gcc examples/helloworld.nelua.

 Syntax highlighting for editors

-Syntax definitions for the language is available for Visual Studio Code in nelua-vscode and for Sublime Text in nelua-sublime.
-At the moment only Sublime Text have full definition, so I recommend using it.
-If you use other code editor you can use Lua syntax highlighting, as it very similar but of course incomplete.
+Syntax definitions for the language are available for Visual Studio Code with nelua-vscode and for Sublime Text with nelua-sublime.
+At the moment, only Sublime Text has a full definition, so I recommend using it.
+If you use another code editor you can use Lua syntax highlighting, as it very similar (but of course, incomplete).

-I recommend using the syntax highlighter, it makes the experience of playing around with the language more pleasant because it can highlight type notations.
+I recommend using the syntax highlighter, as it makes the experience of playing around with the language more pleasant, since it can highlight type notations.

-A quick tour of the language features can be seen in the overview page, highly recommend to read it if you haven’t yet.
+A quick tour of the language features can be found in the overview page, I highly recommend reading it if you haven’t yet.

 The most interesing examples are:

 examples/fibonacci.neluamultiple implementations of the classic Fibonnaci sequence

-examples/brainfuck.neluause of meta-programing to code the esoteric Brainfuck language
+examples/brainfuck.neluause of metaprogramming to code the esoteric Brainfuck language

 examples/snakesdl.neluathe classic Snake game (requires SDL)